Spinaeschna tripunctata

 known as the southern cascade darner.

 It is a medium to large, dark brown dragonfly with greenish-yellow markings.

 It is endemic to eastern Australia, occurring in New South Wales and Victoria, where it inhabits streams and rivers.

+Etymology

+The genus name Spinaeschna is derived from the Latin spina ("thorn" or "spine"), combined with -aeschna, a suffix commonly used for dragonflies associated with the Aeshna group.
+The name likely refers to a large spine on the male appendages.

+The species name tripunctata is derived from the Latin tres ("three"), punctum ("point" or "spot"), and the suffix -atus ("marked with"), referring to three well-defined spots on the second segment of the abdomen.